DHager/packbsp/readme.md

 When using a new version of jhllib
 --------
-1. Update the DLLs and license to match the JAR, as detailed in the general build section
+1. Update the DLLs and license to match the JAR, as detailed in the "general build" section.